-Grade One to Six lessons end at 3:30pm and Prep lessons end at 3:20pm.
+Dismissal for prep students is from 3.20pm.
+For all other primary grades dismissal is 3.30pm.
 Children should not be released by teachers prior to these dismissal times.
 Parents are able to wait just inside the Primary gate to help with a quick getaway.